-Rob Roberts is a Conservative MP, and on the vast majority of issues votes the same way as other Conservative MPs.
+Compared to their original party (Conservative), for the vast majority of issues they have voted in the same way as other Conservative MPs.

 We have lots more plain English analysis of Rob Roberts’s voting record on issues like health, welfare, taxation and more.
 Visit Rob Roberts’s full vote analysis page for more.

-Conservative MP for Delyn
+Independent MP for Delyn

 Entered the House of Commons on 13 December 2019 — General election